Protect Pages and Server Components

 });

-• If authenticated, the page loads normally.
+• If the user has an authenticated session, the page loads normally.

 Manual Page Protection in Server Components (Optional)